wraithan/cargo-bump/README.md

 Increment the patch version: `cargo bump` or `cargo bump patch`

-Increment the minor version: `cargo bump minor`
+Increment the minor version and create a git tag: `cargo bump minor --git-tag`

 Set the version number directly: `cargo bump 13.3.7`